theXappy/DumpDibDump/README.md

 Images will be dumped to the CWD where you ran python.

-Optional: If you app has a lot of time bitmaps (usually UI stuff: button, scroll bars...) you can set a size threshold to filter those out.
+Optional: If you app has a lot of small bitmaps (usually UI stuff: button, scroll bars...) you can set a size threshold to filter those out.
 Uncomment this code in the .js file + change the threshold as your target requires:
 ```
     // ------------------------------------------------------------------------------